pgdr/benchmcmc/README.md

-Suppose that you run your benchmark tests on every commit that you have (e.g. looping over `git-rev-list`), and you see that your performance data is, e.g. in requests per second or in seconds, or other measures.
-(In this data, it starts being centered around 13+ε or so, and it ends being centered around 12+ε or so.)
+Suppose that you run your benchmark tests on every commit that you have (e.g. looping over `git-rev-list`), and you see that your performance data is (e.g. in requests per second or in seconds, or other measures) as follows:

 ```
 13.64